librity/ft_born2beroot/README.md

 ### Uncomplicated Firewall (UFW)

 A program that manages the Netfilter firewall framework, native to the Linux kernel.
-UFW ships default with Ubuntu.
+Ubuntu comes with UFW by default.

 ### aptitude vs. apt vs. apt-get